mojuwara/note-taking-app/README.md

 - Function (Lambda backend to update S3 and DynamoDB)

 - Files:
+	- created, opened and modified fields:
+		- created time is set when file is created, never after
+		- opened time is updated whenever the file is opened in the editor
+		- modified time is updated whenever a change is made to a files contents
 	- selectedPath:
 		- Can be a file or folder
 		- Initially an "All files" folder is created and selected